alexandragranstrom/countdown-app/README.md

 ### 2. Data Persistence

-Right now, the event name and end date are not saved between page reloads—they're reset on refresh.
-A next step would be to store this information in the browser's localStorage, but since my number one option would be to set up a more permanent backend database, I decided to leave this for this assignment.
-This would make the app useful and reliable, especially if accessed across sessions or devices.
+The event name and end date are now saved in the browser's localStorage using a unique storage key, allowing the countdown to persist between page reloads.
+This implementation uses the `CountdownService` to manage the storage and retrieval of the countdown data.
+While this provides basic persistence, a future improvement could be to implement a more permanent backend database solution for cross-device synchronization and enhanced data management.

 ### 3. Testing (Especially End-to-End)